fatihaltindis/groupLearning/README.md

 ## License

-This project is licensed under the BSD-3-Clause License
+This project is licensed under the MIT License

 ## References
 [1] Altindis F., Banerjee A., Phlypo R., Yilmaz B., Congedo M. (2023) Transfer Learning for Brain-Computer Interfaces by Joint Alignment of Feature Vectors, submitted.